gioruanova/kmt_kinesiologia-jorge-ruanova/README.md

 Bootstrap applied:
 -Index:
-Containers and breakpoints on Lines 174 to 191 Containers and breakpoints on Lines 219
+*Containers and breakpoints on Lines 174 to 191 *Containers and breakpoints on Lines 219

 -Biografia:
-Containers and breakpoints on Lines 144 to
-Containers and breakpoints on Lines 213
+*Containers and breakpoints on Lines 144 to *Containers and breakpoints on Lines 213

 -Vision:
-Containers and breakpoints on Lines 143
+*Containers and breakpoints on Lines 143
-Containers and breakpoints on Lines 223
+*Containers and breakpoints on Lines 223

 -Tratamientos:
-Containers and breakpoints on Lines 146
+*Containers and breakpoints on Lines 146
-Bt modal: trigger on lines 157, 177 & 197 - modal on lines 311 to 408
+*Bt modal: trigger on lines 157, 177 & 197 - modal on lines 311 to 408
-Containers and breakpoints on Lines 214
+*Containers and breakpoints on Lines 214

+-SCSS generated
+*Nesting
+*Variables
+*Pseudo classes

 ## Live Site on: